Cisco DNA Center implements Software-Defined Access in two ways:

 Click the List icon at the top right of the Group-Based Access Control window to launch the List view.

-specific source-destination policy details.
+source-destination policy details.

-the specific source-destination policy details.
+source-destination policy details.

 To see which destination groups are available from a specific source group, use the Source view.
 To see which source groups are permitted to access a particular destination group, use the Destination view.
 For example, to see which destination groups are available to users who are part of the "Contractors" source scalable